-Lake Mburo is the only park in Uganda with eland, impala and klipspringer and its home to the largest population of zebra in Uganda estimated at about 5,000 and probably contains the highest concentration of leopard found anywhere in Uganda.
-Look out for reedbucks, buffalos, warthogs, waterbucks, hyenas and of recent new additions the giraffes and lions.
+Lake Mburo is the only park in Uganda with Eland, impala and Klipspringer and its home to the largest population of zebra in Uganda estimated at about 5,000, look out for reedbucks, buffalos, warthogs, waterbucks, hyenas and of recently new additions the giraffes and lions.

 Night Game Drives

 This is one of the highlights in the park, after early dinner!
 A ranger guide accompanies guests and on a good night, nocturnal predators like leopards and lions lurking in the park can be sighted.
 Look out for Bushbabys, Pottos, bush pigs, genet cats and white-tailed Mongoose.

 Boat rides are done along the eastern shores of Lake Mburo.
 The boat trip takes approximately 1½ hours and holds a maximum of fourteen people on the covered roofed boat.
 The boat trips leave at 8 am, 10 am, 12 pm, 2 pm, 4 pm and 5.30 pm.
 Look out for Nile crocodiles, buffaloes, antelopes and zebras and waterbird species that include, Malachite Kingfishers, Pied Kingfishers, African Fish Eagles, Rufous Long-tailed Starlings, and Blue-headed Weavers among others.

 National Park and Rubanga Forest.